-Mexican border states raise new concern about Americans bringing coronavirus south
+Mexican governors want tighter border controls to keep Americans from bringing coronavirus south

 U.S. border states have a significantly higher rate of infection than Mexican border states, although with limited testing in Mexico, it is difficult to compare the numbers.

-Texas has a population of 29 million and 182,000 confirmed coronavirus cases.
-Arizona has a population of 7.3 million people and 87,500 confirmed coronavirus cases.
+Texas has a population of 29 million and more than 175,000 confirmed coronavirus cases.
+Arizona has a population of 7.3 million people and more than 90,000 confirmed coronavirus cases.

-In June, Trump said at a rally in Phoenix that the Mexican city of Tijuana was “heavily infected with covid,” and that the border wall was preventing cross-border transmission.
+In June, Trump said at a rally in Phoenix that the Mexican city of Tijuana was “heavily infected with covid” and that the border wall was preventing cross-border transmission.
 In fact, San Diego had more cases of the virus per 100,000 residents.

 Some U.S. citizens and permanent residents who live in Mexico are crossing the border to be treated in American hospitals, placing a disproportionate stress on small community hospitals in places like Imperial County, Calif.
 U.S. border restrictions still allow Americans to cross the border into their own country without citing a reason.